RoliSoft/WSL-Distribution-Switcher/README.md

 If you would like your user to be added directly to `sudoers` with `NOPASSWD`, send `SUDONOPASSWD=1` as an environmental variable.

-Additionally, it accepts the `ROOTPASSWD` environmental variable, which should contain the password to set for the root account.
+The `ROOTPASSWD` environmental variable should contain the password to set for the root account.
 If this is not specified, the root password will not be reset.
 On most distributions the root account has no password, i.e. it is locked.

+Additionally, the `WINVER` environmental variable allows for feature detection of the LXSS, so patches can be applied accordingly.
+E.g. `chroot` became available in 14936, so `fakeroot` workarounds are not required anymore.

 On Arch Linux, the AUR helper `pacaur` will be installed unless `WITHOUTPACAUR=1` is set as an environmental variable.